301s help your website visitors — and search engines — find their way when your website changes.

 Having search engines index different variations of your site isn’t ideal for SEO.
 But certain technical scenarios may result in having more than one version of your pages — or even your entire website — published by mistake.
 It’s important for Google to always understand which content to crawl and catalog.
 Using 301 redirects can help resolve duplication issues in the following situations:

-To avoid duplication, you want to make sure your site is consistently using either non-WWW URLs (https://yoursite.com) or WWW URLs (https://www.yoursite.com).
-It doesn’t matter which, but if you need to remove duplicate pages from either structure, use 301 redirects to send traffic to the correct version.
+To avoid duplication, you want to confirm your site is consistently using either non-www URLs (https://yoursite.com) or www URLs (https://www.yoursite.com).
+It doesn't matter which format you choose, but stay consistent and use 301 redirects to point all traffic to your preferred version.

 Resolving uppercase vs lowercase discrepancies in URLs